-When you’re invited to review a 5 star hotel located on a private island, well…it would just be rude to say no. This is the situation I found myself in a couple of years ago, when a last minute place on a press trip to the Isle of Eriska Hotel & Spa popped up.
+When you’re invited to review a 5-star hotel located on a private island, well…it would just be rude to say no. This is the situation I found myself in recently, when a place on a last-minute press trip to the Isle of Eriska Hotel & Spa popped up.

 Inside, looking like a cross between Monarch of the Glen and Downton Abbey, the Isle of Eriska’s décor was the real deal rather than the heritage style adopted by many ‘country chic’ hotels.
 You feel as if you’ve stepped into the family home, which, technically you have.
 The Buchanan-Smith family have spent the past thirty years shaping the island and the hotel, creating the perfect luxury hideaway with every detail designed to offer guests the finest in service, location and activities.